TakshPatel02/GTA-VI-Animated-Landing/README.md

 - Adjust animation timings in the GSAP timeline (lines 11-30)
 - Change colors and styles in `index.css` or Tailwind classes

-## 📄 License

-MIT License - Feel free to use this project for personal or commercial purposes.

 ## 🙏 Acknowledgments

 - Inspired by Grand Theft Auto VI